 The Input Data tab allows you to control how the input data are interpreted.
-The Trading Vehicle drop-down menu allows you to choose between "Futures" and "Stocks."
+The Trading Vehicle drop-down menu allows you to choose between "Futures" and "Stocks/Forex."
 If the trading vehicle is futures, position sizing will be in terms of "contracts."
-If the trading vehicle is stocks, position sizing will be in terms of "shares."
-The other major difference between stocks and futures is how the margin requirement is determined.
+If the trading vehicle is stocks/forex, position sizing will be in terms of "shares."
+The other major difference between stocks/forex and futures is how the margin requirement is determined.
 For futures, the required margin is a fixed amount per contract.
-The margin requirement for stocks, on the other hand, is a fraction of the purchase price, which is determined from the entry price.
-For forex trading, "Stocks" is generally the better choice.
+The margin requirement for stocks/forex, on the other hand, is a fraction of the purchase price, which is determined from the entry price.
+As the name implies the stocks/forex vehicle is intended for both stock and forex trading.

 If the trading vehicle is futures, the point value for the futures contract can be entered in the space following "Point Value (futures only):" The point value is used to determine the value of a futures position, which is required with several position sizing methods, such as the leverage target method.
 The point value is multiplied by the price to determine the value of the position.
 For example, if the price of an E-mini S&P futures contract is 1225.00, the point value would be \$50, and value of the position would be 50 x 1225 or \$61, 250.
-For forex trades, the point value can be set using the "currency conversion" field in the input data (see Chapter 3).
+For the stock/forex vehicle, the point value is always equal to 1.